Any student who wants to take MATH 425, Calculus I, MUST Meet the prerequisite by either:

-Any student who has taken MATH 418 but did not earned a grade of C or better may NOT take the ALEKS PPL Placement Assessment as a means of entrance into MATH 425.
+Any student who has taken MATH 418 but did not earn a grade of C or better may NOT take the ALEKS PPL Placement Assessment as a means of entrance into MATH 425.

 ALEKS placement test for Calculus I (MATH 425) details:

-Incoming first-year CEPS students who plan to enroll in MATH 425 in the fall 2019 semester, please visit the Univeristy Sponsored MATH 425 Placement page.
+Incoming first-year CEPS students who plan to enroll in MATH 425 in the Fall 2021 semester, please visit the University Sponsored MATH 425 Placement page.

-All other students intending to take MATH 425 in the Spring semester, please visit the MATH 425 Placement page.
+All other students intending to take MATH 425 in the Fall 2021 semester, please visit the MATH 425 Placement page.